Pikey Peak Trek

 Trek from Phaplu to Junbesi (2700m) – 5 hours

-From here you can view many beautiful mountains like Numbur Himal, etc and the different landscapes and valley.
+From here you can view many beautiful mountains like Numbur Himal, etc., and the different landscapes and valleys.

 Today your walk ends as you reach Junbesi.